yw2006/developerNews/docs/ERD-codersquare.md

-# ERD: codersquare
+# ERD: developerNews

-This document explores the design of codersquare, a social experience for sharing useful programming resources.
+This document explores the design of developerNews, a social experience for sharing useful programming resources.

 We'll use a basic client/server architecture, where a single server is deployed